ManuDeBuck/ldf-recorder/README.md

 ## Note

 This CLI-tool is based on the [comunica-query platorm](https://github.com/comunica/comunica/tree/master/packages/actor-init-sparql#readme).
 The _request_-order (in which requests are executed and recorded) can differ from other query-engines, keep this in mind when using this tool.
 If support for other query-engines is needed this can be done via an issue or a pull-request.
+When executing a query that makes use of sources which are not `TPF`- or `SPARQL` resources only the `TPF`- or `SPARQL` request-response pairs will be recorded.
+Other request-response pairs will be recorded in the future.

 ## License